ajw998/eslint-opinionated-config/README.md

 The above problem may be adequately solved by using template literals.
-However, template literal should not be applied as a style rule, as the use of template literals generally infer the need for string interpolation, multiline literals, or unescape quotes or apostrophes.
+However, template literal should not be applied as a style rule, as the use of template literals generally infer the need for string interpolation, multi-line literals, or un-escape quotes or apostrophes.
 Liberal use of template literal when wrapping ordinary string literals would therefore impact on code comprehension.

 ### Reject Yoda conditions